aghie/tree2labels/README.md

 # Constituent Parsing as Sequence Labeling

-This repository contains the source code from the paper "Constituent Parsing as Sequence Labeling".
+This repository contains the sources for the paper "Better, Faster, Stronger Sequence Tagging Constituent Parsers", published at NAACL 2019.

 ## Prerrequisites